-Be sure you select a brush size that’s appropriate for your pet’s mouth and make sure it has soft bristles.
+Be sure you select a brush size that’s appropriate for your pet’s mouth, and make sure it has soft bristles.
 Some dogs can’t tolerate a brush.
 If that’s the case, there are alternative cleaning tools you can use.

 Consider a finger-tip brush or gauze wrapped around a finger instead.

 Do not use human toothpaste!
-It’s not tasty to dogs, but more importantly it’s sudsy and meant to be rinsed out and not swallowed.
+It’s not tasty to dogs, but more importantly, it’s sudsy and meant to be rinsed out and not swallowed.

-Pet toothpastes formulated for dogs are enzymatic, meaning that they offer greater cleansing action on both plaque and food debris, and can be swallowed.
+Pet toothpastes formulated for dogs are enzymatic, meaning that they offer greater cleansing action on both plaque and food debris, and they can be swallowed.

 Most dogs prefer meat-flavored toothpastes such as beef or chicken.
 Start with a small sample to find a flavor your dog likes.